ACollectionOfAtoms/mhd/src/pages/about/about.md

 ---
 title: About
 ---
-We are currently working on getting everything up and running, but please take some time to read about what you can expect from this site.
-Also, take a few seconds to complete this 3 question [**survey**](https://surveynuts.com/surveys/take?id=161081&c=4300218393VPJR).
-The results will allow us to better cater to the community.
+We are currently working on getting the directory up and running.
+Read below to learn about what you can expect from this site.
+Also, please take a few seconds to complete this quick [**survey**](https://surveynuts.com/surveys/take?id=161081&c=4300218393VPJR).
+The results will allow us to better cater the directory to the needs of the community.

 # What is the Mental Health Directory (MHD)?